Education at the Wisconsin Institute

 Introduction to Papermaking Additives

-This course on November 6-7 provides attendees with an overview of the common paper making additives used in industry today.
+This course on April 30-May 1 provides attendees with an overview of the common paper making additives used in industry today.
 Clear descriptions of how and why these additives work are presented in classroom discussions.
 Emphasis will be placed on where additives are introduced into the paper making process.
 Potential interactions with both equipment and other additives will also be discussed.
 The relationship between additives and enhanced performance of paper will be discussed.

 This course uniquely features exercises on UWSP’s pilot paper machine where attendees will produce paper with different additives.
 Attendees will then participate in group exercises that evaluate the properties of this paper using typical laboratory tests.